top of page

 Learn About Lobster Fishing

-For over 25 years, Oli’s Trolleys has conducted sightseeing tours of Bar Harbor and Acadia National Park.
-The trips take place on trolley cars, and feature guides that narrate tours with stories of local history and lore.
-The 30-minute Bar Harbor tour features historic sites, gilded-age mansions, and the downtown area.
-The 2.5 hour and 4-hour Acadia National Park tours offer stops along the route for sightseeing and photos including the popular Thunder Hole, Jordan Pond House, and Cadillac Mountain sites.
+Many tours of Bar Harbor and Acadia National Park leave from downtown Bar Harbor.
+The sightseeing trips take place on trolley cars, vans, e-bikes, and more.
+Tours often include Bar Harbor historic sites, gilded-age mansions, and downtown.
+Acadia National Park tours often include Thunder Hole, Jordan Pond House, and Cadillac Mountain.

 Hang Out on the Summit of Cadillac Mountain